Welcome to Humanity & AI

 Here’s what connects all of it — the bills James can’t pay, the insulin he rations, the data he can’t control, the coverage that vanishes when his hours get cut.

-When you live with medical insecurity — when your body is running on background cortisol because you’re calculating whether you can afford to be sick — it affects everything.
+When you live with medical insecurity — when your body is running on stress hormones because you’re calculating whether you can afford to be sick — it affects everything.
 Not just your health.
 Everything.
 It affects whether you can sit still long enough to help your kid with homework.
 Whether you can think clearly at work.
 Whether you can plan for next year, or whether your horizon shrinks to the next paycheck, the next refill, the next bill.

 You can’t build the scaffolding for hope when your nervous system is stuck in survival mode.
 That’s not weakness.
 That’s biology.
 And we’re asking millions of people to overcome it with willpower alone — which is like asking someone to outswim a current.
 Some will.
 Most won’t.
 And we’ll blame them for drowning.